petermonky/minecraft-peggle/Peggle/Documentation/DeveloperGuide.md

 ### [Unit Testing](#unit-testing)

 The XCode project includes unit tests for the models and view models of the application.
-Refer to the project for more information.
+Refer to the project files for more information.

 ### [Integration Testing](#integration-testing)